Frequently Asked Questions

 When should I start my application process?

 Early!
-You will want to start initial planning in May and June (the very end of the M3 year, start of your M4 year).
+You will want to start initial planning in May and June (the very end of the M3 year/start of your M4 year).
 Initial plans should include at least the following:

 Who should I ask for letters of reference?

 You need at least three letters of reference and all should be from people who know you well.
 Ask your advisor or other key mentors.
-At least two should be from anesthesiologists, and perhaps a surgeon you worked with extensively (the attributes of a good surgery resident tend to be quite similar to those which make for a good anesthesiology resident).
-In addition, of course, you will get your Dean’s Letter from the medical school.
+At least one should be from an anesthesiologist.
+In general, strong letters from experts both within anesthesiology, as well as those outside of anesthesiology, are desirable.
+In addition, you will use your dean’s letter from your medical school.

 How should I write a good personal statement?